blackflux/object-scan/README.md

 - Full support for escaping
 - Input traversed exactly once during search
 - Matches returned in "delete-safe" order
-- Dependency free and small in size
+- Dependency free, small in size and very performant
 - Lots of tests to ensure correctness

 ### Options